minuz/full-integration-test-sample/readme.md

     }
 ```

-With that in place, we can create a fixture that will be responsible for the following:

 ### The Bootstrap test class concept

 Seed data is often one the biggest challenges as it serves as the base for all tests.
-Along with this test data, if one is not careful, you may end up with dirty data that can disrupt other tests unintentially and therefore, our team chose to create a set of tests that beyond assessing the logic of the code, it has the purpose to populate the initial data that will be shared across the entire test suite.
+Along with this test data, if one is not careful, one may end up with dirty data that can disrupt other tests unintentially and therefore, our team chose to create a set of tests that beyond assessing the logic of the code, it has the purpose to populate the initial data that will be shared across the entire test suite.

 One way to deal with this is create a dedicated fixture that should run before any other test and this should be part of its own `collection`.

 ``` csharp
     [CollectionDefinition(nameof(BootstrapCollection))]